 Yes, you’re reading it very correctly.
 It is what the name implies.
 Lazy loading.

 Hang in there for a second.
-You really believe I highlighted every single thing to optimize and improve website loading speed?
+Do you really believe I highlighted every single thing to optimize and improve website loading speed?
 If I wanted to go in deep, I’d write a novel or a guide.

 There are other ways to further improve the website’s page load speed and tons of other tips and hacks.
 But I only highlighted the most prominent and efficient steps to birth optimization.